jiankliu/SeqProFT/README.md

 # SeqProFT
-This is the source code of "SeqProFT: Sequence-only Protein Property Prediction with LoRA Finetuning".
+This is the source code of "SeqProFT: Sequence-only Protein Property Prediction with LoRA Finetuning" (https://doi.org/10.1109/TAI.2025.3636109).

 ## Environment
 ```sh